DHRI-Curriculum/intro-python-workshop/lessons.md

 print(books[1]) # Cruising Utopia
 ```

-Note that the first item in the list is item [0].
-The second item is item [1].
-That's because counting in Python, and in almost all programming languages, starts from 0.
+Note that the first item in the list is `item[0]`.
+The second item is `item[1]`.
+That's because counting in Python, and in almost all programming languages, starts from `0`.

-Additionally, you can print out the last item in a list using negative numbers:
+Additionally, you can print out the last item in a list using negative numbers, where `-1` denotes the last item in the list:

 ```python
 print(books[-1]) # Living a Feminist Life